Panel Cabins

 Sandwich Panel Cabin System

 The main strength of panel cabins comes from the sandwich panel system.
-These panels are designed to combine exterior protection, interior finish, and insulation in one efficient building component.
+Sandwich panels combine exterior surface, insulation core, and interior finish in one efficient building component.

 • Galvanized steel structural frame